-Spark guaranteed World Cup streaming grief, RugbyPass boss says
+Spark guaranteed World Cup streaming grief: RugbyPass boss

 "Having been there, and having had a look at the stadiums, I think it's going to be an okay tournament," he says.

-"I'd like it to the 2007 tournament in France, where people can't even remember who won it [if you need your memory jogged, it was the Springboks].
+"I'd liken it to the 2007 tournament in France, where people can't even remember who won it [if you need your memory jogged, it was the Springboks].

 "Japan got it on the back of hosting the semis and the final in the brand new Olympic stadium [but] that's not going to be completed in time so they have to move it back to a 20-year-old stadium that's not fit for purpose."